wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 ----------------

-The call_form_result event is sent when a custom call form is submitted by a CTI client.
+The call_form_result event is sent when a custom call form is submitted via REST API.

 * routing key: call_form_result
 * event specific data: a dictionary with 2 keys: